Seen and Solved Blog

 How to Improve Run Times in Your Plating Membrane System

 A question from a customer: We are a zinc-chloride plater and flow 15,000 gallons per day through a membrane system.
 We struggle with keeping the membranes running properly.
 We average between 36 and 48 hours of run time before we must stop and clean the membranes.
 What can we do to improve the run time?
-Wastewater Specialist: “That’s a great question, and in my personal experience as...
+Wastewater Specialist: “That’s a great question, and in my personal experience as a M...
 Read More

 Removing Metals from Wastewater